 Let me repeat this information again.
 The food served at Posana Café is 100% gluten free.
 Yes.
 I know it’s hard to believe, but you read that correctly.
 I say food, because there are beers that are served that contain gluten, but they are self contained and, therefore, not a potential source of cross contamination.
 The husband-wife couple, Peter and Martha Pollay, who own and operate Posana decided to go 100% gluten free because Martha has celiac, and, therefore, eats gluten free.

 I started reading about Posana Café back in the fall of last year, long before I knew I would be making another visit to Asheville this month.
 A few of the gluten-free sites that I enjoy had reviews.
 My friend, Tiffany, who writes at a number of online spots including Celiac-Disease.com and the Triumph Dining blog, had talked about Posana being the best kept secret in gluten-free dining here and marveled at her dining experience, here, too.
 Wendy, who you know as Gluten-Free Greenie, had also written a review about her visit last year.
 She used the word “remarkable” to describe Posana and all of her review gushed praise and happiness.
 In fact, when Wendy read that I had visited Asheville, she wanted to know right away if I had eaten at Posana.
 She’s just one of its many dedicated fans.
-Finally, the Chicks—Celiac Chicks, that is—had written a glowing review earlier this year.
+Finally, the Chicks—Celiac Chicks, that is—shared a glowing guest review earlier this year.

 Since I’m often a research-oriented person, I read other Posana reviews online, too.
 One person said that of the 13 meals they had eaten during their stay in Asheville, they had eaten 11 of them at Posana.
 Wow!
 And, he and his family weren’t even gluten-free folks.
 Sight unseen and food untasted, I had decided I would be thrilled to enjoy even one meal there.